 With the constantly changing weather, our bodies are exposed to different environmental conditions, which can change our appearance.
-If your body alters at the same rate as the seasons change, why not modify the routine you’ve been holding on to since December?
-Spring is here, and it’s time to revamp your beauty routine!
+If your body alters at the same rate as the seasons change, why not stay a step ahead?
+It’s time to revamp your beauty routine!

-Here are 5 tips for your hair and skin that will help you transition from the winter to the spring, staying as hydrated as possible!
+Here are 5 tips for your hair and skin that will help you transition from season to season, staying as hydrated as possible!

 Chilly weather with dry air can dehydrate our skin, making it dry, flaky and dull due to the lack of moisture.
 According to licensed esthetician, Marina Diggs, exfoliating helps to remove dead skin cells, allowing the fresh, healthy skin underneath to shine through.